Nivedita-Suresh/aquaponics/documentation.md

 The system automatically maintains the water level in a fish tank while allowing **manual wireless control through a web interface**.

-This project is part of a **Smart Aquaponics / Fish Tank Monitoring System**.

 ---

 # Features